sparkfun/SparkFun_GNSSDO/docs/software_overview.md

 ---

 !!! code "ESP32 Firmware"
-	We have intentionally kept the ESP32 firmware as simple as possible - supporting only two modes: Ethernet (mode **1**) and WiFi (mode **2**).
-The intention is that you can easily develop your own firmware for the RTK mosaic-X5 using the Espressif ESP IDF if the SparkFun firmware does not meet your needs.
+	We have intentionally kept the ESP32 firmware as simple as possible - its only tasks are to: discipline the TCXO oscillator; control the OLED display.
+The intention is that you can easily develop your own firmware for the RTK mosaic-T if the SparkFun firmware does not meet your needs.

 	You can of course modify the hardware too, should you want to.
 The design is completely open-source.

-	!!! warning "Limitations"
-		The ESP32 firmware we provide is only compatible with basic `SSID` and `Password` WiFi authentication.
-The firmware is not compatible with networks that implement other provisioning methods such as a QR code or a [captive portal](https://en.wikipedia.org/wiki/Captive_portal).

 !!! note
-	The mosaic-X5 module has numerous capabilities and a multitude of ways to configure and interface with them.
+	The mosaic-T module has numerous capabilities and a multitude of ways to configure and interface with them.
 Without regurgitating all the information that is documented in Septentrio's user manuals and videos, we have tried to highlight a good majority of the module's aspects.

 	With that said, please feel free to [file an issue](../github/file_issue/#discrepancies-in-the-documentation) if you feel we have missed something that may benefit other users. *(Don't forget to provide us with a link to the documentation and what section the information is located.)*

-## :septentrio-logo:&nbsp;mosaic-X5
+## :septentrio-logo:&nbsp;mosaic-T

 ### RxTools Software Suite

 !!! tip
 	Even if you aren't necessarily interested in it, we highly recommend that users install the [RXTools software suite](https://www.septentrio.com/en/products/gps-gnss-receiver-software/rxtools) before plugging in their board.
 For Windows PCs, it also includes the USB driver for the module that enables the Ethernet-over-USB support and virtual `COM` ports.

-Users should install the [RXTools software suite](https://www.septentrio.com/en/products/gps-gnss-receiver-software/rxtools) on their computer to interact with the mosaic-X5 module through the USB interface.
+Users should install the [RXTools software suite](https://www.septentrio.com/en/products/gps-gnss-receiver-software/rxtools) on their computer to interact with the mosaic-T module through the USB interface.
 The software package includes the USB-IP driver[^1] necessary to recognize the board as an ethernet device on Windows PCs (1).
 { .annotate }

 1. On Linux, the standard Linux CDC-ACM driver is suitable.